Strong as They Need to Be

 - Pro wrestling loves this trope.
 The good guy will consistently get beaten and be depicted as brutalized and exhausted, until they suddenly bounce back for a victory.

-- Inverted in the MST-bait Puma Man, in which the "superhero" is capable to tearing apart a car or ripping into a brick wall with his bare hands, but at the movie's climax is just barely able to overpower an elderly Donald Pleasence in a struggle.
+- Inverted in the MST-bait Puma Man, in which the "superhero" is capable of tearing apart a car or ripping into a brick wall with his bare hands, but at the movie's climax is just barely able to overpower an elderly Donald Pleasence in a struggle.

 - When asked about the strength of Buffy the Vampire Slayer, Joss Whedon replied, literally "as strong as the plot needs her to be".

-- But then again, he ended a threat that had lasted for an entire season by punching a hole in the face of an "evil" goddess'.
+- But then again, he ended a threat that had lasted for an entire season by punching a hole in the face of an "evil" goddess.
 Because he was the only one awake who could.

 - In Smallville's Grand Finale, Clark flies up to Apokolips, a planet with engines on it, and shoves it all the way back into space saving the day and exhibiting about a billion times the super strength he's ever demonstrated in the TV series.
 This is Silver Age level power for Superman and even that character was normally moving inert planets when he moved something that massive.
+Possibly justified, as Apokolips was said to have been drawn to Earth by humanity's despair, amplified by Darkseid's corruption.
+However because Clark became a beacon of hope, he was able to eradicate Darkseid's influence, severely weakening Apokolips in the process.

 - In Supernatural, vampirized Hunter Gordon Walker was strong enough to rip off two vampire's heads and could even kill his partner with his bare hands, but when fighting Sam, his strength appeared to be downgraded.